 Choose your neighborhood

-Before heading to London, it's important to know what type of environment you want - whether it's a party district, quiet suburbs, parks, or water.
-From Kensington to Canary Wharf you will have vibrant city life everywhere, but if you want to see plenty of sights, staying in the western and central areas of Kensington, Westminster or Piccadilly Circus is a good idea.
+Before you travel to London, it's important to know what kind of environment you want - whether it's a party district, quiet suburbs, parks or the water.
+From Kensington to Canary Wharf you'll find vibrant city life anywhere, but if you want to see a lot of sights it's a good idea to stay in the western and central areas of Kensington, Westminster or Piccadilly Circus.

 Book a hostel

 One of the great things about Europe is its hostel culture - there are lots of options, from budget to fancy places, and from 12 bed rooms to private rooms.
 However, hostels are often much cheaper than other types of accommodation, and there will be more people around you traveling alone.
 That makes it really easy to connect with others, explore the city together, or just share your experiences with one another.

 See the city

 London has so many interesting places scattered all over the city that you could easily spend a week or two there.
 The city, a perfect blend of historical buildings and modern life, always has something for you to do.
 Walking along the Thames, you can already see many places like Westminster Palace, St. Paul's Cathedral or the London Eye, while enjoying an uninterrupted great view of the river.
 Just follow the flow of water and take your time discovering the most beautiful things at your own pace when traveling solo to London.

 Depending on the time of year you travel, London offers plenty of opportunities for solo travelers to get into local life.
 During the summer, the huge parks like Hyde Park or St. James invite thousands of people to soak up the sun, and some also do outdoor exercise.
 If this is for you, just join the others and maybe meet a new friend there.
 In the colder months, Covent Garden is beautifully decorated and you can get hot food and drinks in the area, and Hyde Park turns into an ice skating wonderland.